Patna Metro: Depot

 Patna Metro will only have one depot, built at SH-1, Bairiya Chak in Sampatchak at Paijawa, near the Patliputra Bus Terminal.
 Both Corridor 1 and 2's depots will be the same.
 The depot facilities for Danapur-Mithapur-Khemni Chak of the Corridor I and Patna railway station-New ISBT of the Corridor II are proposed to be constructed near SH-1, Bairiya Chak in Sampatchak, Paijawa.
 The depot will have two workshop bays, three inspection bays, eight stabling bays, which can accommodate 32 three-coach trains and an auto-coach washing plan.
 The administrative area will consist of an auditorium, training school, canteen, and operational control centre.
 An auxiliary sub-station of 2500 KVA capacity is planned for catering to the power supply requirement of the depot.
 The work is likely to be completed by 2027.
 The estimated cost of building the depot is ₹143 crore ($19.17 million).

 The government of Bihar has acquired 76 acres (30.5 ha) at Bairiya Chak.
 Of this land, 47.4 acres (19.2 ha) are proposed for metro rail depot; the remaining areas are for property development.
 Land acquisition started for the depot and will be completed within a few months.
 KEC International won the bid to install standard-gauge ballasted tracks inside the depot.
 The construction contract of the New ISBT depot was awarded to Quality Buildcon in December 2020.
 An earth road was under construction in late 2022 to ease material transport between the Fatuha casting yard (NCC Limited Casting Yard) and metro ISBT depot.
 Following road construction, the batching plant at the casting yard will start functioning.

-Construction contracts

-The civil construction work of the Patna Metro has been divided into multiple packages as follows: